magicwrites/exercise-infinite-loader/README.md

 - 15m on moving some constants to better locations, [updates on flaws](#known-flaws-and-next-steps)
 - 15m on adding a missing "generic" loader requirement and moving some files around
+- v1.1.0
+- 15m on marking the objectives as done, final review of the task itself